MiroKaku/Musa.Veil/README.md

 Or

-Add the following code to your `.vcxproj` file:
+If your project template uses [Mile.Project.Windows](https://github.com/ProjectMile/Mile.Project.Windows), you can add the following code directly to your `.vcxproj` file:

 ```XML
   <ItemGroup>